revault/practical-revault/transactions.md

 All transactions are version 2 and use version 0 native Segwit scripts.

-We use [miniscript](http://bitcoin.sipa.be/miniscript/) and descriptors to generally describe outputs spending policies.
+We use [miniscript](http://bitcoin.sipa.be/miniscript/) and output descriptors to generally describe outputs spending policies.

-We denote `N` the number of participants, `M` the number of managers (the subset of the participants allowed to unlock the unvault transaction output along with the cosigning servers), and `X` the CSV value in the unvault transaction.
+We denote `N` the number of stakeholders, `M` the number of fund managers (allowed to unlock the unvault transaction output along with the cosigning servers after a timeout), and `X` the CSV value in the unvault transaction.

 - [vault_tx](#vault_tx)
 - [unvault_tx](#unvault_tx)